hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - the <span style="color: #bb6600;">root cause</span> of a threat based on the indicators of compromise seen
   - <span style="color: #bb6600;">outbreak control</span> through custom detections
   - using global threat intelligence to defense and protect against known and emerging threats w/ feeds from
-    - Talos Security Intelligence and Research Group
+    - <span style="text-decoration: underline">Talos Security</span> Intelligence and Research Group
-    - Threat Grid's threat intelligence
+    - <span style="text-decoration: underline">Threat Grid's</span> threat intelligence
   - file disposition:
-    - a categorization from the AMP cloud that determines what actions are taken on the file download
+    - a <span style="text-decoration: underline">categorization</span> from the AMP cloud that determines what actions are taken on the file download
     - actions for file disposition
-      - <span style="color: #bb6600;">clean</span> - the file known to be good
+      - clean - the file known to be good
       - <span style="color: #bb6600;">malicious</span> - The file known to be harmful
-      - <span style="color: #bb6600;">unknown</span> - insufficient data to classify the file as clean or malicious
+      - unknown - insufficient data to classify the file as clean or malicious
   - differences btw public and private cloud
-    - advanced custom detection: private - Windows only; public - popular OSes
+    - <span style="text-decoration: underline">advanced custom detection</span>: private - Windows only; public - popular OSes
-    - ETHOS: only available in the public cloud; generic signature engine
+    - <span style="text-decoration: underline">ETHOS</span>: only available in the public cloud; generic signature engine
   - private cloud deployment modes
     - cloud proxy mode
       - virtual and physical appliance
       - Internet connection required to complete disposition lookups
       - traffic from endpoint connectors w/ private cloud while disposition lookup performed btw AMP private cloud and AMP public cloud
-      - SHA-256 hash of the file inspected from AMP public cloud
+      - <span style="text-decoration: underline">SHA-256 hash</span> of the file inspected from AMP public cloud
-      - content and software updates automatically from AMP public cloud via AMP private cloud
+      - <span style="text-decoration: underline">content and software updates automatically</span> from AMP public cloud via AMP private cloud
     - air-gap mode
       - only on the physical mode
       - no Internet connection required to complete disposition lookups